 The resources that have been developed for the Physical Activity Counselling Toolkit are written in plain language and are intended to widen the choice of resources available to practitioners.
 We hope that practitioners will find some or all of the resources to be of practical, day-to-day assistance when working with clients.

 Identifying the Need

 Before this project began, the Centre had been approached by and spoke with a wide range of practitioners (e.g., exercise physiologists and others) over a significant period of time.
-Collectively, the practitioners clearly identified am increasing need for appropriate resources or tools that would help them with physical activity counselling, especially in health care settings.
+Collectively, the practitioners clearly identified an increasing need for appropriate resources or tools that would help them with physical activity counselling, especially in healthcare settings.

 Some examples of the key problems that practitioners encountered include:

-- many available resources are not evidence- or behavior-based;
+many available resources are not evidence- or behaviour-based;

 The lack of appropriate (or quality) resources is a problem shared by many practitioners who play a direct role in promoting physical activity.
 Although practitioners do have access to quality resources such as the Canadian Physical Activity Guidelines, such resources may not be the most appropriate tool for different clients.

 has a focus towards behaviour change (not just an educational focus);